 Why it matters

-As energies of the future, renewables are an ideal complement to fossil fuels.
-Renewables increase the energy resources available to us and support global economic growth, while also limiting greenhouse gas emissions.
-For these reasons, they have an essential role to play in the International Energy Agency's (IEA) 2°C scenario.
-By 2035, the share of solar and other renewable energies in the global energy mix is expected to increase from 8% to 22%.
+Demand for electricity will outpace energy demand over the next two decades.
+Several low-carbon solutions are being implemented in response to this challenge, including natural gas, energy efficiency improvements and the development of renewable energies.
+Renewables are an ideal complement to fossil fuels.
+They increase the energy resources available to us and support global economic growth, while also limiting greenhouse gas emissions.
+For these reasons, renewables have an essential role to play in the International Energy Agency's (IEA) 2°C scenario.
+By 2035, the share of solar and other renewable energies in the global energy mix is expected to increase from 9% to 20%.

 As a responsible industrial player, we are taking action to develop these new energies.
 Our efforts are focused in particular on solar energy and bioenergies.